Have you ever felt the stress of creating a social media post at the last second? Once you finish a ton of posts, the next week starts!

 4. Choose Your Church's Content Categories

-5. Choose A Content Calendar Manage Your Social Media
+5. Choose A Content Calendar To Manage Your Social Media

-To download my free church calendar template click here: The Ultimate Social Media Calendar Every Church Needs.
+The Ultimate Social Media Calendar Every Church Needs

 Conclusion